Rouble/senior-project/readme.txt

 "H-bridge board" contains files related to the motor drive circuit board contained in the RC car needed to wire in replacement reciver/control module

-PCB design documents created with Altium Designer Summer 09
+PCB design documents created with Altium Designer 13 Design folder contains PDFs of all designs